-Hello, I’m Xzarina
+Hello, my name is Xzarina

-• MSc, Consciousness, Spirituality & Transpersonal Psychology (current)
+MSc in Consciousness, Spirituality & Transpersonal Psychology (current)

 Liverpool John Moores University, UK

-Advanced Diploma, Transpersonal Therapy & Counselling
+Advanced Diploma in Transpersonal Therapy & Counselling

 College of Complimentary Medicine, Sydney, Australia

-Bachelor of Arts (Honours First Class)
+Bachelor of Arts (Honours First Class) in International Relations

 University of Queensland, Australia

-Bachelor of Arts in International Relations
+Bachelor of Arts in Political Science, Culture and Religion

 University of Queensland, Australia